xXleowXx/gitlab-charts/doc/troubleshooting/kubernetes_cheat_sheet.md

   kubectl --namespace gitlab exec -it <toolbox-pod-name> -- bash

   # open rails console
-  # rails console can be also called from other GitLab pods
   gitlab-rails console

-  # source-style commands should also work
-  gitlab-rake gitlab:check RAILS_ENV=production

   # run GitLab check.
 The output can be confusing and invalid because of the specific structure of GitLab installed via helm chart
   gitlab-rake gitlab:check